SeanFobbe/cr-unsc/README.md

 - The reference data sets were compiled on a Debian host system.
 Running the Docker config on an SELinux system like Fedora will require modifications of the Docker Compose config file.
 - 40 GB space on hard drive
 - Multi-core CPU recommended.
 We used 8 cores/16 threads to compile the reference data sets.
 Standard config will use all cores on a system.
 This can be fine-tuned in the config file.
+- Given these requirements the runtime of the pipeline is approximately 40 hours.

 ## Instructions